-In the last 5 years I’ve probably listened and tested more of the best Bluetooth speakers than I care to remember.
-In fact, there in lies the truth; most Bluetooth speakers are forgettable, at least these days.
+In the last 5 years, I’ve probably listened to and tested more of the best Bluetooth speakers than I care to remember.
+In fact, therein lies the truth; most Bluetooth speakers are forgettable, at least these days.
 Largely because they all boast comparable specs, with few offering exceptional features and excellent sound.
 Like the UE Boom 2.
 A highly-rated Bluetooth speaker should, however, have additional features.

 What We Liked

 One word: unassuming.
 This is probably the biggest drawback to Fugoo Sport.
 Because it really could be any Bluetooth speaker.
 And if you’re none the wiser, crawling the web in search of the right speaker, you might just assume such.
 But that’s also the only drawback, at least for those that don’t own the Fugoo Sport Bluetooth speaker.
 But that isn’t to say it isn’t attractive or well built.
 Although, for another well-built speaker, you’ll want to read our JBL Charge 3 review.
 If you are in the market for an elegant Bluetooth speaker that stands out then you may want to check out our Fluance Fi30 Bluetooth Speaker review.

 Inside of the waterproof speaker, is not only a battery that is good for 40 hours of playback, but two 28mm neodymium tweeters, and two 39mm neodymium aluminum domed mid/woofers.
 Both are complemented by 2 passive radiators that are designed to enhance bass – don’t worry, I’ll get into audio quality soon enough.
 That all in mind, Fugoo says the drivers are facing in every direction, providing 360 degrees of sound.